sematext/docs/docs/logs/sending-docker-logs.md

 <img src="/docs/images/logs/integrations.png" alt="docker environment">

-You also have the option to create a Generic logs App and create custom Reports based on your log source.
+You also have the option to create a generic logs App and create custom Reports based on your log source.